cosmocatalano/twitter-unauth/readme.md

 #The User Method
 Returns a certain number of tweets from a given user.
 If that certain number is one, use the **Latest** method; it's much faster.
+If that number is NULL, you'll get about 20 items and it will take forever.

 	/user?name=[username](&[integer])